 Meaning

-In the quote “You loan your friend money.
+The message behind “You loan your friend money.
 You see them again, they don’t say nothin’ ’bout the money.
 ‘Hi, how ya doin’?
 How’s ya mama doing?’
-Man, how’s my money doin’?,” the emphasis is on friendship.
-It highlights the thought that friendships grow through trust and support while implying that small gestures strengthen friendships.
+Man, how’s my money doin’?” revolves around friendship.
+It suggests that friendships grow through trust and support, making it relatable to many people's experiences.

 Theme